 Dedicated Short Range Communications

 DSRC is an ITS technology that enables direct vehicle-to-vehicle (V2V) and vehicle-to/from-infrastructure (V2I) communication [6].
 In recent years a consortium of automakers, in cooperation with the US Department of Transportation (DOT), has engaged in research directed at deployment of DSRC systems [7, 8].
-The focus of the research is V2V communication of vehicle state information (location, speed, acceleration, heading, etc.) through so-called Basic Safety Messages (BSMs) [9], and the development of collision-avoidance applications that use the BSM data to identify potential collision threats and take appropriate action, e.g. warn the driver or control the vehicle.
+The focus of the research is V2V communication of vehicle state information (location, speed, acceleration, heading, etc.) through so-called Basic Safety Messages (BSMs) [9], and the development of collision-avoidance applications that use the BSM data to identify potential collision threats and take appropriate action, e.g. warn the driver.
 These applications place stringent robustness and latency requirements on the underlying wireless communication system.
 While the focus in discussions of DSRC is often on V2V safety communication, the system is capable of supporting a wide variety of other ITS applications, including V2I-based safety, automated driving, efficient mobility, reduced environmental impact, and electronic commerce (e.g. tolling).
 Many of these services also impose stringent requirements on the wireless communication system.

 DSRC systems communicate using a variation on the common IEEE 802.11 Physical (PHY) and Medium Access Control (MAC) protocols.
 This variation, referred to as Wireless Access in Vehicular Environments (WAVE) is specified in the IEEE 802.11p amendment [10].
 The WAVE capability enables ad hoc communication with low latency, as required for scenarios in which high speed vehicles are only in range of one another for a few seconds before a potential collision.
 The relationship between WAVE DSRC and more conventional uses of the IEEE 802.11 protocols is discussed below.
 The higher layers of the DSRC protocol stack are based on standards defined by the IEEE 1609 Working Group and by SAE International [11].